After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    - `pushover_app_token` and `pushover_user_key` if you wish to receive [[Pushover]] notifications during backup tasks.

-   Note: See the [[Configuring Settings]] wiki page for further details on all of the backup settings listed above.
+   Note: See the [[Configuring Settings]] wiki page for further details on all the settings listed above.

 2. Run a Manual Backup Once

-   Note: this step is required even if backup was enabled (i.e. `cron_state` set to `present`) when you first installed Cloudbox, since a manual backup has to be run once to create the cron job.
+   Note: This step is required even if scheduled backup was enabled (i.e. `cron_state` set to `present`) when you first installed Cloudbox, since a manual backup has to be run once to create the cron job.

    1. Go into your Cloudbox folder.